Scientific Charity Movement: Asylums

 The asylums created by the Charity Organization Societies are the source of much of the criticism of the Scientific Charity Movement.
 Their purpose was to remove the "defective classes" from society.
 Members of society who were classified as the "defective class" were placed in asylums most of which were made of the remnants of the poorhouses.
 These asylums had been founded as a means to remove the defective classes, based on the idea of social Darwinism, from the genepool.
 Some of these asylums allowed their residents to be experimented on by scientists of the time.
 Many of these asylums would continue on long after the Scientific Charity Movement was over and into the late 1960s.

 Reception

 The Scientific Charity Movement is often seen as a dark spot in the history of American welfare reform due to their creation of asylums, classification of defectives, and social Darwinist views.
 On the other hand, the Scientific Charity Movement improved on many of the previous welfare systems in place, including their work against the poorhouses which were eventually abolished in 1935, and their involvement in rights of workers and removing young children from the workforce.
 They also are responsible for laying the groundwork for many of the reforms which came about during the Great Depression.

-In July 2016, Jeff Kaufman wrote a blog post comparing elements of the Scientific Charity Movement to those of effective altruism, a more recent movement that also applies a scientific mindset to charity.